on-the-ground/effect_ive_go/README.md

 * * *

-# Why does Effect-ive Programming matter?
-(TBD)
+## Why does Effect-ive Programming matter?

-→ "Why does this matter?"→ Go-specific challenges → Solved via effect pattern → Real-world cases
+In real-world applications, side effects are everywhere—logging, reading config, managing shared state, spawning goroutines, or interacting with the network.
+These effects make our code:

+- harder to **test**

+- difficult to **reason about**

+- fragile to **reuse or compose**

+Effect-ive Programming offers a systematic way to isolate and delegate those side effects, so your business logic remains:

+- **predictable** — no hidden interactions or surprises

+- **testable** — you can mock or replace effects freely

+- **reusable** — pure logic is portable across contexts

+By explicitly recognizing effects and pushing them to the boundary of your application, you enforce **separation of concerns** and avoid coupling your core logic to runtime behavior.

+Even in languages like Go—without native effect systems—you can regain this structure through simple conventions and disciplined handler design.
+This is what **Effect-ive Go** makes possible.

+* * *

-> ✅ Before / After examples✅ Practical issues in Go: DI, error handling, config, context propagation, etc.
+> ✅ Before / After examples✅ Practical issues in Go: DI, error handling, config, context propagation, etc.(TBD)

 * * *